 Beautiful Days

-The Levellers played one of the great Glastonbury gigs of all time in 1994, coming on after Rage Against the Machine to produce one of the Pyramid's most unforgettable Friday nights.
+For me, the Levellers played one of the great Glastonbury gigs in 1994, coming on after Rage Against the Machine to produce an unforgettable Friday night under the Pyramid lights (especially for an impressionable 13-year-old).

-Long underrated by the music press, the politically charged folk rockers are still one of the UK’s most joyous live acts; still touring each year to sold-out gigs across the country and still delivering the singalongs – One Way, Another Man’s Cause and Liberty Song to name but three – from the classic Levelling the Land album.
+And, if politically charged folk rock is your thing, they're still one of the UK’s most joyous live acts; still touring each year to sold-out gigs across the country and still delivering the singalongs – One Way, Another Man’s Cause and Liberty Song to name but three – from the classic Levelling the Land album.

 Between the Trees